dcowden/featurescript/README.md

 [Sheet Metal Model Plus](https://cad.onshape.com/documents/a39db7615a2a945ffb7076c3) -- An extended version of the "Sheet Metal Model" feature that adds an option for bend allowance.

-[Sheet Metal Overcut](https://cad.onshape.com/documents/b99915c0b73924ca981bc57f) -- An overcut feature that is compatible with sheet metal.
+[Sheet Metal Overcut / Dogbone](https://cad.onshape.com/documents/b99915c0b73924ca981bc57f) -- A feature that creates overcuts and dogbones that are compatible with sheet metal.
+When creating dogbones, you can use a manipulator to change the direction of separate dogbones.

 ## Misc